blocks-to-text/top/README.md

 Helping your students transition to full-on programming can take a bit of preparation.
 You'll need to familiarize yourself with your students' programming language & environment, create exercises & projects, and ideally figure out how to integrate programming with other subjects your students are learning.

-Fortunately some of the most effective programming exercises are also the easiest to prepare, with a little modification you can turn your own practice scripts into a series of exercises that you know inside and out.
+Fortunately some of the most effective programming exercises are also the easiest to prepare, with a little modification you can turn your own practice scripts into a series of exercises that you already know inside and out.

-something here?
+Unfortunately, programming outside of Turtle drawings or Scratch is not as immediately rewarding for students.
+A working program no longer result in an engaging animation or game.
+This creates for you the challenge (and opportunity!) of integrating programming into other subjects, treating it less as a separate subject and more like the applied & embedded skill that it is outside of school.

 [TOP](#blocks-to-text)